nst/STTwitter/README.md

 ### Integration Tips

+##### Concurrency

+STTwitter is supposed to be used from the main thread.
+The HTTP requests are performed anychronously and the callbacks are guaranteed to be called on main thread.

 ##### Remove Asserts in Release Mode

 There are several asserts in the code.
 They are very useful in debug mode but you should not include them in release.

-New projects created with XCode 5 already remove NSAssert logic by default in release.
+New projects created with Xcode 5 already remove NSAssert logic by default in release.

 In older projects, you can set the compilation flag `-DNS_BLOCK_ASSERTIONS=1`.